Immortal215/Assignment-Notebook/README.md

-Sure!
-Here's the complete README with the additional example at the end:

 # 📱 Made using SwiftUI
 ### An app built to add structure into our lives, keeping focus at the forefront.